 - Overcome the barriers of isolation & loneliness

 - Pursue interests & activities in the local community

-- Maintain independence and gain information & enable clients to stay at home longer
+- Maintain independence and gain information, enabling clients to stay at home for longer

-People aged 60 or over living in the Bournemouth area (BH1-BH11) who have become housebound or detached from community life through bereavement, moving house, disability, mental illness, etc.
+People aged 60 or over and living in the Bournemouth, Poole, Christchurch or East Dorset area, who have become housebound or detached from community life through bereavement, moving house, disability, mental illness, etc.

-The aim during that 12 week period is to integrate them back into the community either through another service provided by Age UK Bournemouth or a service/activity of their choice.
-However, it may not always be possible to achieve this within the 12 week period, particularly if the client has complex mental health issues, for those clients needing extra support the 12 weeks can be extended, but this will be agreed with the client and support worker to see if it is appropriate.
-For those clients requring long term low level support they will be transferred to our Befriending Service if appropiate.
+The aim during that 12 week period is to integrate them back into the community either through another service provided by Age UK Bournemouth, Poole and East Dorset or a service/activity of their choice.
+However, it may not always be possible to achieve this within the 12 week period, particularly if the client has complex mental health issues.
+For those clients needing extra support the 12 weeks can be extended, but this will be agreed with the client and support worker to see if it is appropriate.

-For further details or to make a referral contact Kerry Bidgood.
+For further details or to make a referral please contact: